Claudication

 What causes Peripheral Arterial Disease and Claudication?

 The most common cause of narrow or blocked arteries is the buildup of fatty deposits inside them.
 This is called atherosclerosis.
-Claudication occurs because not enough blood is flowing to a muscle you are actively using.
+Claudication occurs because insufficient blood flows to a muscle you are actively using.

 How is Claudication diagnosed?